timothyrjames/cs1520/week06/gae/setup_ds_emulator.md

 ```

 Note the PID for cloud_datastore and java.
 The Java PID should be a number
-following the PID for cloud_datastore closely.
+closely following the PID for cloud_datastore.
 In the example above, you can
 see that the PID for cloud_datastore is 1156 and the PID for java is 1158.

 You can shut down the emulator using the kill command - you'll want to